Zero-free regions of the Riemann zeta function and approximation in weighted Dirichlet spaces: Introduction and prelimnaries

 Although there are some positive evidences of this conjecture, the problem at large remains open.

 It is well known that the nontrivial zeros are actually symmetric with respect to the critical line, and in terms of their real parts the only thing known to date is that they lie in the strip

 A function that is strongly associated with the distribution of the zeros of the Riemann zeta function is the so-called M\"obius function $\mu$.
-Recall that $\mu$ is the arithmetic function defined on the set of positive integers $\N$ taking values in $\{-1,0,1\}$, namely, $\mu : \N \rightarrow \{-1,0,1\}$, mapping each square-free factorization natural number $k$ to $(-1)^{\omega(k)}$ where $\omega(k)$ is the number of prime factors of $k$, and taking each $k$ divisible by a square prime, to 0.
+Recall that $\mu$ is the arithmetic function defined on the set of positive integers $\N$ taking values in $\{-1,0,1\}$, namely, $\mu : \N \rightarrow \{-1,0,1\}$, where $\mu(1)=1$, each square-free factorization natural number $k$ is mapped to $(-1)^{\omega(k)}$ where $\omega(k)$ is the number of prime factors of $k$ and each $k$ divisible by a square prime, is mapped to 0.
 We refer to \cite{BateDia} for this and many other related classical topics in Analytic Number Theory.

 Our main aim in this work is establishing sufficient conditions on the behavior of sums related to the M\"obius function which guarantee that the Riemann zeta function has zero-free regions of the complex plane $\C$.
-In this regard, our work is strongly influenced by the classical ones in this context of Nyman \cite{Nym}, Beurling \cite{Beurling1955}, B\'aez-Duarte \cite{BaezDuarte, BaDu1}, Balazard-Saias \cite{BalazardSaias} and the recent one by Waleed Noor \cite{WaleedNoor}.
+In this regard, our work is strongly influenced by the classical ones in this context by Nyman \cite{Nym}, Beurling \cite{Beurling1955}, B\'aez-Duarte \cite{BaezDuarte, BaDu1}, Balazard-Saias \cite{BalazardSaias4} and the recent one by Waleed Noor \cite{WaleedNoor}.
 In this framework, the classical theorem of Beurling \cite{Beurling1955} states that the property that the region

 contains no zeros of $\zeta$ is equivalent to the fact that the constant function $1$ lies in the closure of a particular family of functions in $L^{1/t}(0,1)$, where the interesting case is when $p=1/t \in [1,2]$ (the case $p=2$ was already considered in Nyman's thesis).